Here’s how you can apply B.F. Skinner’s work to understanding market behavior and yourself.

 When a depletable resource is shared in a system where the individual users act in their own self-interest, it will tend to be depleted.

-If fishing provides an income and no is there to regulate the fishing pond, then each fishers would act according to their own interest and try to catch as many fish as possible even if all the other fishers are doing the same thing.
+If fishing provides an income and no one is there to regulate the fishing pond, then each fishers would act according to their own interest and try to catch as many fish as possible even if all the other fishers are doing the same thing.

 Primary source: William Forster Lloyd